(All fields required)

 Miles MV, Tang PH, Miles L, Steele PE, Moye MJ, Horn PS.
 Validation and application of an HPLC-EC method for analysis of coenzyme Q10 in blood platelets.
 Biomed Chromatogr.
 2008 Dec;22(12):1403-8.

 Miles MV, Miles L, Tang PH, Horn PS, Steele PE, DeGrauw AJ, Wong BL, Bove KE.
 Systematic evaluation of muscle coenzyme Q10 content in children with mitochondrial respiratory chain enzyme deficiencies.
 Mitochondrion.
 2008 Mar;8(2):170-80.

 Ann E. McCormick, PT, PhD, NCS Physical Therapist II, Division of Occupational Therapy and Physical Therapy

-Michelle N. McGuire, PT, MPT Physical Therapist I, Division of Occupational Therapy and Physical Therapy
+Michelle N. McGuire, PT, MPT Coordinator, Division of Occupational Therapy and Physical Therapy

 Raouf S. Amin, MD Director, Division of Pulmonary Medicine